Algebraic twists of modular forms and Hecke orbits: Introduction and statement of results

 \subsection{Acknowledgments}

-This paper has benefited from the input of several people which we would like to thank V. Blomer, T. Browning, J. Ellenberg, C. Hall, H. Iwaniec, N. Katz, E. Lindenstrauss, R. Pink, G. Ricotta, P. Sarnak, A. Venkatesh and D. Zywina for input and encouraging comments; P. Nelson for illuminating discussions and a careful reading of the manuscript (yet the errors that may remain are entirely ours); G. Harcos for decisive comments on an earlier version of this paper which has led to a significant improvement.
+This paper has benefited from the input of many people.
+We would like to thank V. Blomer, T. Browning, J. Ellenberg, C. Hall, H. Iwaniec, N. Katz, E. Lindenstrauss, P. Nelson, R. Pink, G. Ricotta, P. Sarnak, A. Venkatesh and D. Zywina for input and encouraging comments.
+We also thank B. L\"offel and P. Nelson for their careful readings of the manuscript.
+We particularly thank G. Harcos, whose decisive comments on an earlier version of this paper have led to a significant improvement on the value of the exponents as well as the referee who read the paper with considerable attention, caught many slips and made many helpful comments on the penultimate version of this paper.